ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 {PANEL:LOAD}

-When there is a need to use data from external document in projection `load` can be used.
-Please refer to following [projection article](../../indexes/querying/projections#example-vii---projection-using-a-loaded-document) to find out more about it.
+When there is a need to use data from an external document in projection, `load` can be used.
+Please refer to the following [projection article](../../indexes/querying/projections#example-vii---projection-using-a-loaded-document) to find out more about it.

 {PANEL/}